 Despite this permitless carry provision, Kansas law still authorizes the Attorney General to issue concealed handgun licenses, which are valid throughout the state for four years after the date they are issued.2 The law makes clear, however, that “the availability of [such] licenses… shall not be construed to impose a general prohibition on the carrying of handguns without such license, whether carried openly or concealed, or loaded or unloaded.”3

-Since January 1, 2007, Kansas has been a “shall issue” state, meaning that the Attorney General must issue a concealed handgun license to applicants who meets certain qualifications.4 The Attorney General must issue a license if the applicant:
+Kansas law generally requires the Attorney General to issue a concealed handgun license to applicants who meets certain qualifications.4 The Attorney General must issue a license if the applicant:

 - Is a resident of the county where the application is made and is a resident of the state;

 - Is 21 years of age or older, although individuals ages 18 – 20 may apply for provisional permits5

 - Is not prohibited from possessing a firearm under federal or Kansas law; and

-- Presents evidence satisfactory to the attorney general that he or she has satisfactorily completed a weapons safety and training course approved by the attorney general (see below for further information).5
+- Presents evidence satisfactory to the attorney general that he or she has satisfactorily completed a weapons safety and training course approved by the attorney general (see below for further information).6

 Firearm Safety Training

-The Attorney General is required to adopt rules and regulations establishing procedures and standards for the eight-hour handgun safety and training course.10 Such standards must include:
+The Attorney General is required to adopt rules and regulations establishing procedures and standards for the eight-hour handgun safety and training course.11 Such standards must include: